 Today is not over yet.

 “OK,” I thought.
 “New plan.”

 I hauled myself to yoga.
 Arrived early (for the first time… maybe ever).
 Had a beautiful conversation with my teacher.
 Smiled.
 Laughed.
 Finished class.
-Decided to ring up the local community wellness center.
-Could they slide me in for a massage?
-Miraculously: they could.
+Rang the local community wellness center.
+Could they slide me in for a last-minute massage?
+Miraculously, they could.
 Got the best massage of my life.
-Soaked in a jacuzzi by starlight — with raindrops splashing on my face.
+Soaked in a jacuzzi by starlight–with raindrops splashing on my face.
 Went home.
 Discovered a new public radio program.
 Made a nourishing dinner.
 Wrote letters to friends.
-Wrote a blog post.
-Wrote another one.
 Had a brilliant idea for a new class I’d like to teach one day.
 Wrote it down.
+Called my mom and had a meaningful talk about love, life, and all the things.

-The soggiest, laziest, most forgettable day of my week became the most beautiful, enriching and memorable day of my month.
+This dreary, lazy, forgettable day became the most beautiful, enriching, and memorable day of my entire month.

-It turned on a dime — in one split-second decision — with a simple statement of fact:
+It turned on a dime–because of one split-second decision.
+A simple statement of fact:

+Today is not over yet.